Scott-Lau/jarmetainforeader/README.md

 Returns and prints the contents of the manifest and pom.properties file of a given jar file in the dictionary format.

+Originaly, This is forked from https://github.com/badari412/jarmanifestreader.
+I added function to find metafiles(MANIFES.MF and pom.properties).

 Compatible with python versions > 3.x versions.

 Installation: